Monomil/DataTransformationPipeline/README.md

 # DataTransformationPipeline
-A combination of projects done at the behest of a up and coming startup
+A combination of projects done at the behest of an up and coming startup